junglok/tem-docs/docs/transfer/globus.md

 ## **Transfer Data with the Globus Web App**

-Once GCP is installed, running, and configured, users can transfer files using any browser.
+Once GCP is installed, running, and configured, you can transfer files from any browser.

-For more detailed step-by-step guides for file transfer, please refer to the following: [https://docs.globus.org/guides/tutorials/manage-files/transfer-files/](https://docs.globus.org/guides/tutorials/manage-files/transfer-files/)
+For a detailed step-by-step guide on file transfer, see [https://docs.globus.org/guides/tutorials/manage-files/transfer-files/](https://docs.globus.org/guides/tutorials/manage-files/transfer-files/)

 ### 1. Log In to Globus

 1. Go to [https://app.globus.org](https://app.globus.org).

-2. Log in with your institution or other (Google, ORCID, GitHub, or a Globus ID account) identity.
+2. Log in with your institution or another identity (Google, ORCID, GitHub, or a Globus ID account).

 ### 2. Open the File Manager